 Note that this insight has nothing at all to do with the product’s features!
 By making this relatively small change and reducing one of the anxieties in the buying experience, customers who otherwise may have ‘hired’ a faster solution elsewhere, or gone without their milkshake entirely, were subtly convinced to purchase a milkshake - a great result for McDonald’s.

 Before getting started, I highly recommend watching this example interview conducted by Bob and Chris here.
-They’ve also got an excellent article that discusses the application of the technique to SaaS features specifically.

 Existing knowledge of our customers